Beam-Connectivity/beam-connectivity.github.io/vacancies/2021-11-cloud-engineer-l2.md

 ### About Beam Connectivity

 Beam Connectivity are a startup in the automotive IoT space.
 We work with established and up-and-coming vehicle manufacturers to deliver best-in-class connected vehicle experiences.
-After a successful first 18 months we have now secured new projects and are expanding our software team.
+After a successful first 2 years we have now secured new projects and are expanding our software team.
 Join us at Beam - as an early team member you will play a key role in our growth, while we take a key role in yours.

 #### Improving the world of connected vehicles